-- You may schedule participants for the consenting visit in our areas, but our staff may not begin the admission process or the study procedures until the consenting process is complete.
+You may also schedule participants for the consenting visit in our areas, but our staff may not begin the admission process or the study procedures until the consenting process is complete.

-- For minimally-invasive procedures, our staff will seek confirmation from the participant that s/he has signed as Informed Consent Form prior to beginning any procedures.
+For minimally-invasive procedures, our staff will seek confirmation from the participant that s/he has signed an Informed Consent Form prior to beginning any procedures.

 The three labs most commonly used by OCTRI Clinical Research Studies are listed below with their hours of operation and methods of specimen delivery.